sorcerykid/finder/README.txt

    > minetest.find_objects_in_sphere( player:get_pos( ), 10.0,
    >         { "__builtin:item", ":buckets:bucket_*" }, "all" )

-While Minetest does not formally recognize the concept of groups for entitites, I've nonetheless included support for group-searches.
-If you wish to use this feature, then it will be necessary to add a "groups" property to your entity definitions.
+While Minetest does not formally recognize the concept of groups for entities, I've nonetheless included support for group-searches.
+In order to use this feature, it will be necessary to add a "groups" property to your entity definitions.

 You'll want to start by modifying "builtin/game/item_entity.lua" as follows: